 Furthermore Lichtenstein noted –presumably when he was fording the Zwartkops River – that “a mile from hence, at the place of the widow Schepers, ground had already been laid out for a Drosty and a village adjoining to it, which is to be the centre of a new district to be called after the family name of the Commissary General – Uitenhage.
 The Commandant Alberti administered the office of landdrost of this new district as long as the colony remained in the hands of the Dutch.”

-On account of the poverty and wretched situation of the institution, it was known in the neighbourhood, by way of ridicule, as Bedelaarsdorp, (Beggar’s Village) instead of Bethelsdorp.
-The Commissary-general donated five hundred Dutch guilders from the government chest toward its upkeep & support.
+On account of the poverty and wretched situation of the institution, it was known in the neighbourhood, by way of ridicule, as Bedelaarsdorp, (Beggars’ Village) instead of Bethelsdorp.
+The Commissary-general donated five hundred Dutch guilders from the government chest toward its upkeep and support.

-Lichtenstein was clearly not impressed either with Van Der Kemp or the Hottentot hordes as he bemoaned their self-created destitution and lackadaisical approach to neatness and personal hygiene.
-He reserves special vitriol for Van der Kemp himself for lowering his standard to that of the Hottentot.
+Lichtenstein was clearly not impressed either with Van Der Kemp or the residents of Bethelsdorp as he bemoaned what he saw as their self-created destitution and lackadaisical approach to neatness and personal hygiene.
+He reserves special vitriol for Van der Kemp himself for lowering his standard to that of those he sought to help.

 Lichtenstein then proceeded to the Zuurveld and the border areas.